Theertha Karaiyinile: Production

 During filming, Rupini, who is not a native Tamil speaker, had difficulties with the lengthy dialogues, but managed to Manivannan's satisfaction.

 Soundtrack

 The music was composed by Ilaiyaraaja.
 The title song is set to the raga Shubhapantuvarali.

-Reception
+Release and reception

-N. Krishnaswamy of The Indian Express called the film "well told".
-Jayamanmadhan of Kalki, however, reviewed the film more negatively.
+Theertha Karaiyinile was released on 11 September 1987.
+NKS of The Indian Express called the film "well told", and was particularly appreciative of Gandhimathi's performance.
+Jayamanmadhan of Kalki reviewed the film more negatively, saying the cinematography looked like that of an art film.
+Balumani of Anna praised acting, cinematography, music and direction.